-Mrs. Christine Albarran is a Suzuki-trained violin teacher and has studied with Ed Kreitman, Ed Sprunger, Nancy Jackson, and Mark Bjork.
+Mrs. Christine Albarran is Suzuki-trained violin teacher.
 She received her undergraduate degree in music performance from Columbia College, and a business management degree from Rockford College.
 In 2015, Christine earned her master’s degree in teaching with an endorsement in music.
-She is currently certified to teach K-12 music in the State of Texas.
+She currently teaches elementary music in Texas.

 She has played with a variety of groups ranging from symphony orchestras to rock and folk bands.
 Christine is also fond of original music and has taken great interest in writing on the ukulele and piano.
-She is currently working on recording a children's album, inspired by the love of her daughter.
+She's recorded on numerous albums and in 2018 released her own album, Songs for My Daughter, on Spotify.

 What do you want to impart to your students through your teaching?
 As Suzuki said, “beautiful tone, beautiful heart.”
 I desire my students to become fine musicians with discipline, awareness and sensitivity to their violin.
 But more importantly, my goal is to help them develop into noble human beings with beautiful spirits and hearts.